 Conservation at Killerton

-Killerton's countryside is teeming with life.
-With parkland, woods, farmland, orchards, gardens and more on the estate, there is a wide range of habitats supporting all sorts of wildlife, including birds of prey, roe deer, early purple orchid, native bluebells and thirty species of butterflies.
+With parkland, woods, farmland, orchards, gardens and more on the estate, there are a wide range of habitats supporting all sorts of wildlife, including four species of owl, great crested newts, eleven species of bat and 30 species of butterfly.